TBD54566975/developer.tbd.website/site/docs/web5/learn/decentralized-identifiers.md

 ### DID Key Management

 Your DIDs are secured with public-private key pairs.
 You should not let anyone have your private key, because the key material used to secure your DID is how you prove ownership of your DID.
-You should find a secure way to store your private key, such as through a secured keystore.
+You should find a secure way to store your private key, such as through a [Key Management Service](/docs/web5/build/decentralized-identifiers/key-management).

 Alice and Bob have successfully created their DIDs, while learning all about the different methods.
 They each have their DID documents and are ready to join in on the decentralized fun.
-Take a look at the next steps section to learn more.
+Take a look at the [Create a DID](/docs/web5/build/decentralized-identifiers/how-to-create-did) guide to create your very own.